Anthony J. Pennings, PhD

 Digital borders can also impede economic development.
 Flows of information are crucial for innovation and global business operations.
 Restrictions on Internet access and online services can discourage foreign investment, hinder technological progress, and reduce competitiveness in the global market.

-Pervasive surveillance and control erodes public trust in digital technologies.
+Pervasive surveillance and control also erodes public trust in digital technologies.
 People become wary of expressing themselves online or using digital services, knowing their activities are being monitored.
 This mistrust can stymie the adoption of new technologies and hinder digital literacy and public discourse.

 Broader Consequences